PJ15Hash/Scalex-Global-LLP-Website-Project/README.md

-# Scalex Global LLP — Home & About
+# Scalex Global LLP — Production-ready static site
-Modern corporate theme with Wix content inserted.
+Replace the Formspree endpoint in contact.html before using the contact form.